brtbz/fg_shpper/readme.txt

 Fantasy General SHP-file extractor v1.0 by brtbz
 ================================================
-Extracts images from Fantasy General SHP-files and saves them in 32-bit RGBA PNGs.
+Command line tool that extracts images from Fantasy General SHP-files and saves them in 32-bit RGBA PNGs.
 Fantasy General is a cool computer game by SSI originally released in 1996.
 Tested on Linux and Windows.
 Would probably work on Mac too.